-At Gayhurst Spanish is taught by a specialist Spanish teacher to all children in Key Stage 2 for a minimum of 30 minutes every week.
+At Gayhurst Spanish is taught to all children in Key Stage 2 for a minimum of 30 minutes every week.
 We hope that every child will leave the school feeling confident in listening to, speaking, reading and writing Spanish, and have a good understanding of the diverse culture of the Spanish speaking world.
 The curriculum is creative and fun, focusing on teaching the language through games and songs and lots of practice speaking Spanish.
 New vocabulary is recorded regularly by the children.

 Teachers take the register in Spanish and give simple classroom instructions in Spanish to encourage familiarity.
 Every year in June we celebrate Hispanic Week where we pick a theme to be the focus on a cross-curricular level.